CHM135H Chemistry: Physical Principles

 CHM 151Y Chemistry: The Molecular Science

-This full-year course is highly recommended for students who are likely to enroll in one of the seven chemistry specialist programs, or who will include a substantial amount of chemistry in their degree (such as those planning to enroll in a chemistry major program).
+This full-year course is very highly recommended for students who are likely to enroll in one of the six chemistry specialist programs, or who will include a substantial amount of chemistry in their degree (such as those planning to enroll in a chemistry major program).
 The aim of CHM151Y is to provide students with a foundation in fundamental chemical knowledge at the cutting edge of the subject.
-Through appropriate examples, students will be introduced to a variety of related modern topics, including the development of new characterization techniques, the design of organic compounds, and the properties and potential uses of advanced materials.
+Through appropriate examples, students will be introduced to a variety of related modern topics, including the development of new characterization techniques, the design and synthesis of organic compounds, and the properties and potential uses of advanced materials.

 The laboratory component of CHM151Y provides an introduction to important chemical techniques as well as practical illustrations of class material.
-It consists of ten experiments over the year, and provides experience in physical chemistry methods and both organic and inorganic chemical reactions.
+It consists of ten experiments over the year and provides experience in physical chemistry methods and both organic and inorganic chemical reactions.

 Finally, CHM151Y has a unique "Course Community" where the undergraduate experience in chemistry is greatly enhanced through a series of biweekly workshops, research seminars, departmental tours, career guidance and social activities.